Ardeshir Reporter: Life as an active secret agent

-Persian Cossack Brigade to overthrow Qajar dynasty and topple Qajar's last king, Ahmad Shah.
-He has openly detailed his responsibility in coaching Reza before and after becoming the King of Iran.
-Under commandment of Britain's Minister of Defence, Winston Churchill, he assisted Britain to target, educate and direct Reza toward his journey in taking over the power.
-He, as stated himself, has introduced Reza to William Edmund Ironside who later on promoted and supported Reza in seizing the capital, Tehran.
+Persian Cossack Brigade to overthrow the Qajar dynasty and topple Ahmad Shah Qajar.
+He has openly detailed his responsibility in coaching Reza Khan before and after becoming the King of Iran.
+Under commandment of Britain's Minister of Defence, Winston Churchill, he assisted Britain to target, educate and direct Reza Khan toward his journey in taking over the power.
+He, as stated himself, has introduced Reza to William Edmund Ironside who later on promoted and supported Reza Shah in seizing the capital, Tehran.

-In his biography, Ardeshir openly elaborates his viewpoints on the key directions of ruling Iran and the role he played in smartly pushing Reza toward his suggested pathways.
+In his biography, Ardeshir openly elaborates his viewpoints on the key directions of ruling Iran and the role he played in smartly pushing Reza Shah toward his suggested pathways.
 Some of these key directions include: